MRobalinho/Traffic_simulator/README.md

     f) Can confifure how many cars can be in the system;

     g) Can configure how long time the system executes;

+    h) Can configure the weather and the system adapt speed in the context;

+    i) Can configure if use street lights or not

-    h) Gives the number of cars that passed on each road, time to process, and actual data;
+    j) Gives the number of cars that passed on each road, time to process, and actual data;

-    i) Can speed up random car creation;
+    k) Can speed up random car creation;

-    j) Count the wait time for ech road;
+    l) Count the wait time for ech road;

 ![image](https://github.com/MRobalinho/Traffic_simulator/blob/main/Images/Screenshot_2.png)